mle86/csv-parser/README.md

 # CSV Output Mode

 In CSV output mode (**-C**), the program will print valid CSV.
-It tries to follow RFC 4180 as closely as possible: it uses a plain comma as field separator, uses CRLF as record separator, quotes fields with double-quotes and escapes double-quotes in fields by doubling them, and only quotes fields that contain a special character.
+It tries to follow RFC&nbsp;4180 as closely as possible: it uses a plain comma as field separator, uses CRLF as record separator, quotes fields with double-quotes and escapes double-quotes in fields by doubling them, and only quotes fields that contain a special character.
-LF linebreaks in fields will always be printed as CRLF.
+LF&nbsp;linebreaks in fields will always be printed as CRLF.

-However in contrast to RFC 4180 which mandates plain 7-bit ASCII input and forbids use of control characters below 0x1F, this mode will accept any encoding
+However in contrast to RFC&nbsp;4180 which mandates plain 7-bit ASCII input and forbids use of control characters below 0x1F, this mode will accept any encoding